Andrzej Wajda: Career after 1990

 In 1990, Andrzej Wajda was honoured by the European Film Awards for his lifetime achievement, only the third director to be so honoured, after Federico Fellini and Ingmar Bergman.
 In the early 1990s, he was elected a senator and also appointed artistic director of Warsaw's Teatr Powszechny.
 He continued to make films set during World War II, including Korczak (1990), a story about a Jewish-Polish doctor who takes care of orphan children, in The Crowned-Eagle Ring (1993) and Holy Week (1995) specifically on Jewish-Polish relations.
-In 1994, Wajda presented his own film version of Dostoyevsky's novel The Idiot in the movie Nastasja, starring Japanese actor Tamasoburo Bando in the double role of Prince Mishkin and Nastasja.
+In 1994, Wajda presented his own film version of Dostoyevsky's novel The Idiot in the fim Nastasja, starring Japanese actor Tamasoburo Bando in the double role of Prince Mishkin and Nastasja.
 The film's cinematographer was Paweł Edelman, who subsequently became one of Wajda's great collaborators.
 In 1996, the director went in a different direction with Miss Nobody, a coming-of-age drama that explored the darker and more spiritual aspects of a relationship between three high-school girls.
 In 1999, Wajda released the epic film Pan Tadeusz, based on the epic poem of the Polish 19th-century romantic poet Adam Mickiewicz.

 A year later, at the 2000 Academy Awards, Wajda was presented with an honorary Oscar for his contribution to world cinema; he subsequently donated the award to Kraków's Jagiellonian University.
 In 2002, Wajda directed The Revenge, a film version of his 1980s comedy theatre production, with Roman Polanski in one of the main roles.
 In February 2006, Wajda received an Honorary Golden Bear for lifetime achievement at the Berlin International Film Festival.
 In 2007, Katyń was released, a well-received film about the Katyń massacre, in which Wajda's father was murdered; the director also shows the dramatic situation of those who await their relatives (mothers, wives and children).
 The film was nominated for the Best Foreign Language Film Oscar in 2008.